Luka (song)

 "Luka" is a song written and performed by American singer-songwriter Suzanne Vega, released as the second single from her second studio album, Solitude Standing, on May 15, 1987, in the United Kingdom and on May 21, 1987, in the United States by A&M Records.
-It is considered her highest-charting hit in the United States, reaching number three on the Billboard Hot 100.
+It is her highest-charting hit in the United States, reaching number three on the Billboard Hot 100.
 Worldwide, the song charted the highest in Sweden, peaking at No. 2, and reached the top 10 in Austria, Canada, New Zealand, and South Africa.
 Shawn Colvin sings backing vocals on the record.
 It also earned Vega nominations for the 1988 Grammy Awards, including Record of the Year, Song of the Year and Best Female Pop Vocal Performance.
 Vega also recorded a Spanish-language version of the song, included on the single release.

 Subject

 The song deals with the issue of child abuse.
 On a 1987 Swedish television special, Vega revealed her inspiration for Luka:

 A few years ago, I used to see this group of children playing in front of my building, and there was one of them, whose name was Luka, who seemed a little bit distinctive from the other children.
 I always remembered his name, and I always remembered his face, and I didn't know much about him, but he just seemed set apart from these other children that I would see playing.
 And his character is what I based the song Luka on.
 In the song, the boy Luka is an abused child—in real life I don't think he was.
 I think he was just different.

 In a Dutch video documentary by Top 2000 à gogo in December 2018, Vega spoke about the meaning of the song:

 I wanted to write about child abuse… I had to think of how to write about a subject that no-one talks about.

 In 2021, she revealed that the song dealt with the emotional and physical abuse she had suffered from her stepfather, Edgardo Vega Yunqué, also known as Ed Vega, who was a novelist and professor from Puerto Rico."There was abuse in my family...
 I am actually Luka."

 In 2023, she similarly told German radio Station Bayern 2 the song is about her own experience with physical abuse:I chose Luka as a name and as a character because I didn't want people to know that it was me.